 Location: Natural History Museum

-Built in 1819 and located in the heart of Mayfair, the Burlington Arcade is magical any time of year but none more so than the month of December when it is adorned in glamorous Christmas decorations.
+The Burlington Arcade was created in 1819 and is magical any time of year.
+December is however beyond magical, when it is adorned in glamorous Christmas decorations.
 The arcade features a range of local artisans, British brands and International designers.
 The decorations adorn the arcade throughout December.

 Location: 51 Piccadilly, London